MSDN-WhiteKnight/CilTools/README.md

 **License:** [BSD 2.0](LICENSE)
 **Requirements:** .NET Framework 3.5+

-CilBytecodeParser reads .NET methods' Common Intermediate Language (CIL) bytecode and converts it into high-level objects or textual CIL representation so thay can be easily studied and programmatically processed.
+CilBytecodeParser reads .NET methods' Common Intermediate Language (CIL) bytecode and converts it into high-level objects or textual CIL representation so they can be easily studied and programmatically processed.

 *Usage*